Supinic/supibot/README.md

 | **Minecraft server** | The owner of given Vanilla/Forge-modded Minecraft server needs to contact me, as this process is not trivial. |

 To contact me, see [Contact](https://supinic.com/contact) on my website.

+## Running own instance
+It's possible to host your own instance of supibot.
+The easiest way to do so is to use Docker.

+Follow [the guide](docs/setup.md) if you are interested, and contact me if you have any questions or notes.

 ## DankChat integration
 The [DankChat](https://github.com/flex3r/DankChat) mobile application for Twitch chat uses Supibot's API in order to hint its commands in any channel Supibot is actively in!